ropensci/CoordinateCleaner/README.md

 ```

 # Documentation
-Pipelines for cleaning data from teh Global Biodiversity Information Facility and the Paleobiology Database are available in \Tutorials.
+Pipelines for cleaning data from the Global Biodiversity Information Facility and the Paleobiology Database are available in \Tutorials.